patternfly-labs/react-table-batteries/packages/module/patternfly-docs/content/examples/basic.md

 None of the code here treats "rows" as their own data structure.
 The content and style of a row is a presentational detail that should be limited to the JSX where rows are rendered.
 In implementations which use arrays of row objects (like the deprecated PatternFly table) those objects tend to duplicate API data with a different structure and the code must reason about two different representations of the data.
 Instead, this code works directly with arrays of "items" (the API data objects themselves) and makes all of an item's API object properties available where they might be needed without extra lookups.
 The consumer maps over item objects and derives row components from them only at render time.

-An item object has the generic type `TItem`, which is inferred by TypeScript either from the type of the `items` array passed into `useLocalTableControls` (for client-paginated tables) or from the `currentPageItems` array passed into `useTableControlProps` (for server-paginated tables).
+An item object has the generic type `TItem`, which is inferred by TypeScript either from the type of the `items` array passed into `useClientTableBatteries` (for client-paginated tables) or from the `currentPageItems` array passed into `useTablePropHelpers` (for server-paginated tables).
 For more, see the JSDoc comments in the `types.ts` file.

-ℹ️ CAVEAT: For server-paginated tables the item data is not in scope until after the API query hook is called, but the `useTableControlState` hook must be called _before_ API queries because its return values are needed to serialize filter/sort/pagination params for the API.
-This means the inferred `TItem` type is not available when passing arguments to `useTableControlState`. `TItem` resolves to `unknown` in this scope, which is usually fine since the arguments there don't need to know what type of items they are working with.
+ℹ️ CAVEAT: For server-paginated tables the item data is not in scope until after the API query hook is called, but the `useTableState` hook must be called _before_ API queries because its return values are needed to serialize filter/sort/pagination params for the API.
+This means the inferred `TItem` type is not available when passing arguments to `useTableState`. `TItem` resolves to `unknown` in this scope, which is usually fine since the arguments there don't need to know what type of items they are working with.
 If the item type is needed for any of these arguments it can be explicitly passed as a type param.
 However...

 ⚠️ TECH DEBT NOTE: TypeScript generic type param lists (example: `fn<This, List, Here>(args);`) are all-or-nothing (you must either omit the list and infer all generics for a function or pass them all explicitly).
 This means if you need to pass an explicit type for `TItem`, all other type params which are normally inferred must also be explicitly passed (including all of the `TColumnKey`s and `TFilterCategoryKey`s).
 This makes for some redundant code, although TypeScript will still enforce that it is all consistent.
 There is a possible upcoming TypeScript language feature which would allow partial inference in type param lists and may alleviate this in the future.
 See TypeScript pull requests [#26349](https://github.com/microsoft/TypeScript/pull/26349) and [#54047](https://github.com/microsoft/TypeScript/pull/54047), and the Konveyor issue [#1456](https://github.com/konveyor/tackle2-ui/issues/1456).